The rhino framework

 After adding the second test for the app/view/message module, we’ll run the test using interactive = TRUE, which opens the Cypress app window:

-(a) Cypress app
+Cypress app

-After the application opens, you’ll be able to select the browser (I have Chrome selected)
+After the application opens, you’ll be able to select the browser (I have Chrome selected).

-(a) Chrome tests
+Chrome tests

-Figure 11: Running tests in Chrome
+Figure 1: Running tests

 The Cypress documentation is worth reading through, because there are other features I haven’t covered here.